lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_02/Exercise_02.md

 	![](images/20.png)

 1. This will make you to understand where the certificate is located.
-Please keep in mind this location since it will be used in the next section
+Please keep in mind this location since it will be used in the next section， and change the file name to client.pem
 	![](images/20a.png)

 1. Congratulations!
 You have successfully onboarded a new device and a new sensor.